Freckle Spots: Invisible differentiation for visible progress

 In short, Freckle is the maths the children want to do.
 Usually, when reviewing online learning platforms, the sentence reads: it can be demanding on teacher time, but produces positive pupil outcomes.
 However, when it comes to Freckle, there is no trade off, and the sentence changes to it is not demanding on teacher time, and it produces positive pupil outcomes.
 For the invisible differentiation that yields visible progress, this alone, makes Freckle an important and trusted addition to a school’s digital toolbox.

-Missed the first blog of our Freckle Spots series?
+Missed the first instalment?
 Get to know how Freckle facilitates math practice for every students needs.

 From setting up, to assigning numerical practice questions and measuring engagement, see how Catherine has implemented Freckle in the classroom with her students.